 This form of insurance protects you from damages you cause to others or property that does not belong to you.
 The two types of liability coverage are:

-• Bodily injury coverage: If you cause an accident, this coverage pays for any costs related to injuries or deaths of others.
+• Bodily injury coverage: If you cause an accident, this coverage pays for any costs related to injuries or deaths of others (not those in your own vehicle, however).
 This type of coverage also might protect you if you are sued for causing an accident and need to hire a lawyer.

-• Property damage coverage: This reimburses you for damages you cause to things, such as to property or someone else’s car.
+• Property damage coverage: This coverage reimburses you for damages you cause to others’ property.

 Vehicle coverage